 The Spanish term is “chayote” and it is shaped like a pear, has a tough, yet smooth light green outer skin.
 When peeled, the inside reveals an opaque lighter green thick flesh, with a white membrane that has tiny seeds embedded within.
 I just peel it, slice it with a large, sharp knife and remove the seeds.
 Once sliced and cubed, it is easy and quick to cook.
 When the sayote is cooked like a vegetable , it has a light, bland flavor, similar to the squash or gourd.
 When boiled, steamed or sauteed in onions and garlic, the flavors add an interesting dimension to the dish.

-- sayote or chayote - 1 whole, peeled, seeded, cubed, about 1 1/4 cup (from Asian markets)
+- 1 whole large sayote (chayote) peeled, seeded, cubed, about 1 1/4 cup (from Asian markets)

-- In a small saucepan, put together the sayote/ chayote cubes, water, onion, garlic, black pepper powder, pepper corns, salt.
-Cover and cook over medium heat for ten minutes or till sayote cubes are soft.
+- In a small saucepan, put together the sayote ( chayote) cubes, water, onion, garlic, black pepper powder, pepper corns, salt.
+Cover and cook over medium heat for 10 minutes or till sayote cubes are soft.

-- When the sayote/ chayote is fork-tender, while still hot, add the butter and mix well.
-The butter should melt in the hot bed of vegetables and spread all over.
+- When the sayote (chayote) is fork-tender, while still hot, add the butter and mix well.
+The butter should melt within 1 minute in the hot bed of vegetables and spread all over.

-- Serve hot with boiled jasmine white rice.
+- Serve warm with boiled jasmine white rice.
 Garnish with chopped scallions.

 - Ingredient availability: The chayote is available in most Asian groceries or major supermarkets, in the ethnic vegetable aisle, almost year round.